DrSnowbird/rest-dev-vnc-docker/README.md

 # Known Issues
 * Current releases' the VNC port 5901 is not function correctly.
 However, port 6901 for noVNC / HTML5 is working correctly.
 Hence, for now, you have to use noVNC/HTML5 web browser with port 6901 to access the container.
 * Also, CentOS Dockerfile build still has some connection crash issue.
 We recommend to use the default build (Ubuntu version's Dockerfile - the default).
+* If you are running container or Openshift or Kubernetes behind your corporate Proxy Servers, you might need to modify Dockerfile to inject the information about Proxy Servers so that the container will function properly if it needs to pull in more packages - this is beyond that container can provide about your proxy servers information, sorry!